 Out and about, we took advantage of the meet the farmer activity, offered daily at 8:30AM, where guests can collect the eggs laid the night before.
 We met all the sheep, llamas, cattle, and alpacas that call the Mountain View home.
 The farmer’s knowledge is tremendous, and kids and parents will both enjoy the hands-on experience.
 We also made fresh apple cider that was delicious.
 In addition to their robust family programming, I was very impressed with the hotel’s sustainable initiatives.
 The hotel is powered 100% by wind power and sources food from over 40 local farms.

-With my daughter in tow, I could not take advantage of the spa, but we did take a tour to see their signature offering, a whirlpool tub in the Tower section of the hotel with a 360-degree view of the White Mountains.
+My daughter and I could not use the spa, but we did take a tour to see their signature offering, a whirlpool tub in the Tower section of the hotel.
+We loved the with a 360-degree view of the White Mountains.
 The scenery was breathtaking, and this would truly be a unique soaking experience.

 The resort has one restaurant and a pub with the usual fare of burgers, chicken pot pies, and other comfort foods.
 The kid’s menu is also pretty standard with the exception of a healthy salmon offering.
 While the food was just average, the bill was, at least, very reasonable— even for room service.

 There are several special seasonal activities.
 This resort loves the holidays so much that they celebrate Christmas in July and December.
-You can select your own Christmas tree until the middle of October at the Rocks Estate, a nearby tree farm in Bethlehem, New Hampshire.
-Return later in the year to bring home your chosen tree and a wreath in a popular hotel package that many families book as an annual holiday tradition.
+You can select your own Christmas tree at the Rocks Estate, a nearby tree farm in Bethlehem, New Hampshire.
+Return to bring home your chosen tree and a wreath in a popular hotel package booked as an annual tradition.